joren485/blog/_posts/2022-12-04-gitub-popular-repository-namespace-retirement-bypass.md

 ### Discussion
 This is the third bypass of popular repository namespace retirement.
 All three bypasses rely on non-standard ways to create repositories.
 This indicates that there is no central check to verify a repository isn't retired when it is created.
 If this assumption is correct, there may well be other bypasses still out there.

 While popular repository namespace retirement is an obscure security mechanism, it is important, because [tens of thousands of GitHub repositories are vulnerable to repo jacking](https://blog.securityinnovation.com/repo-jacking-exploiting-the-dependency-supply-chain).
 It is already a relatively weak security mechanism, because the vast majority of repositories do not fall within its requirements.
 For example, I would venture to say that 90+% of GitHub repositories get less than 100 clones a week.
-Being able to bypass it removes any protection popular repositories had.
+Being able to bypass it means that popular repositories also become vulnerable to repo jacking.
 These types of bypasses are being [actively used by malicious actors to deploy malicious content](https://checkmarx.com/blog/attacker-caught-hijacking-packages-using-multiple-techniques-to-steal-aws-credentials/).

 When an attacker is able to successfully perform a repo jacking attack, all packages that use the repository will now use malicious code.
 As with all supply chain vulnerabilities, this does not only apply to packages that use the hijacked repository directly, but also for all packages that use the hijacked repository indirectly.
 This allows an attacker to impact many downstream packages by only hijacking one vulnerable repository.